Employee Burnout: What It Is and What to Do About It

 - Frustration or apathy

-Every organization has its busy periods where for a few weeks, or perhaps months, everyone needs to pull a little extra weight to keep things running smoothly.
-But when that “rush period” never ends, and employees find themselves constantly swamped with too much to do, they are at serious risk of burnout.
+Every organization has its busy periods where everyone needs to pull a little extra weight to keep things running smoothly.
+But when crunch time never ends, and employees find themselves constantly swamped with too much to do, they are at serious risk of burnout.

-By all means, collaboration has its place in the workplace, and its benefits are well known.
-But when we push all-star employees into more and more collaborative meetings, we leave them almost no time to accomplish their own critical, thoughtful work.
-One research paper reported that “in a typical day…people spend an average of three minutes working on any single event before switching to another event.”
+One thing that keeps employees from being truly effective in their work is a constant flow of distractions and interruptions.
+Research from UC Irvine showed that “in a typical day…people spend an average of three minutes working on any single event before switching to another event.”
 Most often, employees switch tasks after being interrupted, and it can take a considerable amount of time to regain focus.
 A Microsoft study found that it takes people an average of 15 minutes to return to an important project after something as small as an e-mail interruption.